Scalera/scalatest-handson-introduction/README.md

 As you can see, Scalatest is quite a powerful testing framework but, despite of that, you can start working with it only learning a few concepts.
 The closeness to the user's language makes really easy the use of a wide range of its features.

-All used code examples can be found [here](https://github.com/renderedtext/jsantosp-scalatest-handson).

 Thanks to [Semaphore](https://semaphoreci.com/community) and [Scalera](http://scalera.es) staff for making possible this tutorial :-)